Hours and Location

 Vacant House Checks

-If you are going to be away from your home for more than 30 days, stop by the Police Dept. to request that your house be placed on the vacant house check list.
+If you are going to be away from your home for more than 30 days, stop by the Police Dept. to request that your house is placed on the vacant house check list.

 Ocean Pines has an active Neighborhood Watch program that supplements the Police Dept.’s crime prevention efforts.
 If you desire to participate in this worthwhile program, please contact the Chief of Police for further information.